ruijarimba/azure-pipelines-guidelines/guidelines/steps/dont-mix-syntax.md

     displayName: 'Set KUBECONFIG variable'
 ```

-Assign the pipeline parameter to a script variable at the beginning of the
+Assign the pipeline parameters to script variables at the beginning of the
 script:

 ```yaml